 Jessica Hurley joined the English department in 2019.
 Her research focuses on the American nuclear complex as an infrastructural phenomenon that has shaped the development of both material environments and literary archives in the United States and across the globe.
 She approaches the question of infrastructure from two directions, showing how narrative forms such as apocalypse have shaped the emergence of nuclear infrastructures while also analyzing how subaltern writers have used literary form to both represent and disrupt the devastating logics and practices of the nuclear complex.
-Her first book, Infrastructures of Apocalypse: American Literature and the Nuclear Complex, is forthcoming from the University of Minnesota Press.
+Her first book, Infrastructures of Apocalypse: American Literature and the Nuclear Complex, was published by the University of Minnesota Press in Fall 2020.

 A second book project, “Nuclear Decolonizations,” analyzing the relationship between nuclearization, decolonization, and literary form since 1945, and a project considering the relationship between infrastructural violence and the speculative turn in contemporary multi-ethnic and Indigenous literatures.

 Impossible Futures: Fictions of Risk in the Longue Durée.
 American Literature 89:4 (2017).

 Complicity, for the Time Being: Nuclear Entanglements from Atoms for Peace to Fukushima.
 Comparative Literature Studies 56:4 (Fall 2019).